DeathcoinOfficial/Deathcoin/index.md

 ![images](https://pbs.twimg.com/media/EfH5EyUXkAA5Jse.png)

 ### What is Deathcoin
-Deathcoin is a technology that united all investors who have been involved in scam and ponzi projects.
+Deathcoin is a technology that united all investors who have been involved in scam and Ponzi projects.
 These investors usually never learn.

 ``Fool me once, shame on you!
 Fool me twice?``

 Our doctrine is you can get fooled by all other shit coins, but Deathcoin will always be with you.
-DIE is fully decentralized and there is no exit strategy for our core team member.
+DIE is fully decentralized and there is no exit strategy for our core team members.
 Deathcoin’s price can only go up.

-One of our founding father died of acute propofol intoxication after a massive loss in participating a ponzi scheme.
+One of our founding fathers died of acute propofol intoxication after a massive loss in participating in a Ponzi scheme.
 In supporting Deathcoin, you will also be supporting suicide prevention as we make our periodic Deathcoin donation to the Samaritans and its volunteers.

 ### Get started
 [Deathcoin official website](https://deathcoinofficial.github.io/Deathcoin/) is your portal into the world of Deathcoin.
 The tech is new and ever-evolving – it helps to have a guide.
 Here's what we recommend you do if you want to dive in.